-- 5.1.
-The Ecclesbourne School is committed to striving for early identification in regards to students with MHWB difficulties. - 5.2.
+The Ecclesbourne School is committed to early identification of students with MHWB difficulties.

 An ALGEE (Approach, assess, assist.
 Listen non- judgementally.
 Give support and information.
 Encourage the student to get appropriate help.
 Encourage others support) Action Plan, carried out by a MHWB First Aider, will be operated when a student is suspected of having MHWB difficulties.
-Also a Strengths and Difficulties Questionnaire (SDQ) may be utilised when a student is suspected of having MHWB difficulties.
+Also, a Strengths and Difficulties Questionnaire (SDQ) may be utilised when a student is suspected of having MHWB difficulties.
 Both the ALGEE action and or SDQ can assist the Mental Health Lead in creating an overview of the student's mental health and making a judgement about whether the students is likely to be suffering from any MHWB difficulties.

-- 5.3.
-Where possible, the school will aim to be aware of any support programmes GPs are offering to pupils who are diagnosed with MHWB difficulties, especially when these may impact the students' behaviour and attainment at school. - 5.4.
-Where appropriate, the Mental Health Lead, DSL, Deputy DSL, PLT, SENCO, Pastoral Support Worker will ask parents to give consent to their child's GP to share relevant information regarding MHWB with the school. - 5.5.
-Mental Health Lead DSL, Deputy DSL, PLT, SENCO, Pastoral Support worker will discuss concerns regarding MHWB difficulties with the parents of students who have MHWB difficulties. - 5.6.
-Mental Health Lead DSL, Deputy DSL, PLT, SENCO, Pastoral Support worker will consider all previous assessments and progress over time, and then refer the student to the appropriate services. - 5.7.
-PLT, SENCO, Pastoral Support worker will take any concerns expressed by parents, other students, colleagues and the students in question seriously. - 5.8.
-The assessment, intervention and support processes available from the LA will be in line with the local offer. - 5.9.
+Where possible, the school will aim to be aware of any support programmes GPs are offering to pupils who are diagnosed with MHWB difficulties, especially when these may impact the students' behaviour and attainment at school.

+Where appropriate, the Mental Health Lead, DSL, Deputy DSL, PLT, SENCO, Pastoral Support Worker will ask parents to give consent to their child's GP to share relevant information regarding MHWB with the school.

+Mental Health Lead DSL, Deputy DSL, PLT, SENCO, Pastoral Support worker will discuss concerns regarding MHWB difficulties with the parents of students who have MHWB difficulties.

+Mental Health Lead DSL, Deputy DSL, PLT, SENCO, Pastoral Support worker will consider all previous assessments and progress over time, and then refer the student to the appropriate services.

+PLT, SENDCO, Pastoral Support worker will take any concerns expressed by parents, other students, colleagues and the students in question seriously.

+The assessment, intervention and support processes available from the LA will be in line with the local offer.

 All assessments will be in line with the provisions outlined in the school's SEND Policy.

+The Designated metal Health Lead will work with Derbyshire network and MHWB provision team especially with the SCA Jessica Berry.

-6. Intervention and support
+7 Intervention and support